znjameswu/epgi/doc/design_pointer_event.md

 Correction: The capability is not only generic over hit position, but it is also generic over `Protocol::Transform` as well if we chose not to cache it during painting!!!
 1. If we continue with the transparent temporary tuple, it means an additional tuple element!!!!!

+# Miscellaneous Flutter notes
+1. Single tap never declares victory
+2. Double tap can be declared victory before the first tap even finishes
+3. What happens with the second pointer down event in a double tap, when the arean is held?
+Won't it add recognizers into a closed arena?
+    1. DoubleTapGestureRecognizer::addAllowedPointer.
+Always tracks tap and register itself into arena.
+    2. The process when the second pointer down event is fired
+        1. GestureBinding::dispatchEvent calls pointerRouter before dispatching hit test result
+        2. pointerRouter invokes DoubleTapGestureRecognizer::_handleEvent ->
+        3. DoubleTapGestureRecognzier::_registerSecondTap ->
+        4. claims victory in arena and DoubleTapGestureRecognizer::_reset ->
+        5. GestureArena::release ->
+        6. GestureArena::sweep ->
+        7. removes the current arena and resolves in favor of double tap
+        8. Then GestureBinding::dispatchEvent dispatches hit test result, and new arena is created
+        9. **THIS DESIGN STINKS IN RACING.**
+4. How does single tap handles multi touch scenario?
+    1. PrimaryPointerGestureRecognizer still participates in each arena, but
+    2. It will only handle events from the pointer that fired the down event when it was in ready state (primaryPointer)
+        1. PrimaryPointerGestureRecognizer::addAllowedPointer: state: ready -> possible
+        2. OneSequenceGestureRecognizer::stopTrackingPointer(if empty tracked pointer) -> PrimaryPointerGestureRecognizer::didStopTrackingLastPointer: state: * -> ready
+    3. BaseTapGestureRecognizer will also only invoke callbacks on winning the primaryPointer arena.